 Destination: Making downtown a world-class destination with the best quality of life in the country.

 Since the summer of 2014, we have made a series of changes to the draft plan.
-This version (dated August 12, 2015) represents the Planning Division’s recommended changes to the Planning Commission based on a year of discussions, public meetings, and comments we received.
+The DRAFT PLAN (dated August 27, 2015) represents the Planning Division’s recommended changes to the Planning Commission based on a year of discussions, public meetings, and comments we received.

 Some helpful documents:

-Short(er) list of the most recent changes, see this list of changes (since May 1, 2015).
+Short(er) list of the most recent changes, see THIS LISTof changes since 5-1-15.
 Items highlighted in yellow are all changes related to economic development, reflecting alignment with the City’s economic development efforts, EnterpriseSLC.
 Items highlighted in blue reflect specific transportation-related changes.

 So many of you participated in this planning process.
 For this we are truly grateful.
 The draft plan is a direct outcome of this process through which we experienced mutual learning of the needs and desires of others.

 We appreciate your ongoing commitment to the Downtown Plan.
 Please contact us with any questions.
-Contact Molly Robinson, project manager for the Downtown Plan: firstname.lastname@example.org (801) 535-7261
+Contact Molly Robinson, project manager for the Downtown Plan: MOLLY.ROBINSON@SLCGOV.COM or (801) 535-7261.